perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 session there.
 The second user logs into that machine with the same user account and attaches to the session.
 By using SSH public keys, you can make the login process somewhat transparent.
 Let's walk through the setup.
-For this example, we'll use a server called [puzzles]{.cf .ic}
-running Ubuntu that has the SSH daemon installed.
+For this example, we'll use a server called [puzzles] running Ubuntu that has the SSH daemon installed.

 First, create a "tmux" user on the server.
 This is the user everyone